I am studying the multistage interactions (trade-offs) between different stages of Aedes aegypti.

 I am studying the spatio-temporal effects of sexual selection on trait allometries in Psammophilus dorsalis.

 I am broadly interested in animal behavior and life-history trait evolution.
-I am working on decision-making and anti-predatory behavior in Psammophilus dorsalis.
+I am currently working on risky behaviors and their fitness consequences in Psammophilus dorsalis.

 I’m broadly interested in animal behavior and ecology and I’m planning to study aspects of these in Psammophilus dorsalis